 APLE’s victim support and assistance team conducted initial assessment with the girl and the family in Siem Reap province.
 After the need assessment, APLE identified that the girl victim needs psychological support and decided to refer the girl to another organisation called A21 for their support and services.

-After the referral to support services, Rachana has received psycho-emotional treatment twice per month from A21 and received some welfare support from APLE, during the COVID-19 lockdown in Siem Reap.
+After the referral to support services, Rachana received psycho-emotional treatment twice per month from A21.
+She also received some welfare support from APLE during the COVID-19 lockdown in Siem Reap.

-On the legal side, APLE’s lawyer has provided emotional counseling and legal information of the criminal proceeding to Rachana and her family.
+On the legal side, APLE’s lawyer has provided counseling to Rachana and her family.
 However, there’s no legal representation at court yet due to the police investigation.

 “It is a big lesson for me to not add and accept friends without understanding the risk and consequences it may have”, said Rachana.
 She remains scared about her groomer’s threats and hopes that police investigation will move forward.

-Many children are still at risks of online sexual exploitation.
+Many children are still at risk of online sexual exploitation.
 Developing a referral system where all types of support is accessible is a priority for Terre des Hommes Netherlands’ Sweetie programme.